 Five Star Bancorp Wins 2022 Raymond James Community Bankers Cup

-/EIN News/ -- RANCHO CORDOVA, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- Five Star Bancorp (Nasdaq: FSBC) (“Five Star” or the “Company”) has been awarded the 2022 Raymond James Community Bankers Cup which recognizes the top 10% of community banks in the nation based on various profitability, operational efficiency and balance sheet metrics.
+RANCHO CORDOVA, Calif., May 08, 2023 (GLOBE NEWSWIRE) -- Five Star Bancorp FSBC ("Five Star" or the "Company") has been awarded the 2022 Raymond James Community Bankers Cup which recognizes the top 10% of community banks in the nation based on various profitability, operational efficiency and balance sheet metrics.
 The pool of banks considered for recognition includes all exchange-traded domestic banks, excluding mutual holding companies and potential acquisition targets, with assets between $500 million and $10 billion as of December 31, 2022.

 "We're thrilled to have been awarded the 2022 Raymond James Community Bankers Cup," said James Beckwith, President and Chief Executive Officer.
 "This award speaks to the strength and resilience of our organization.
 To be listed among the top 10% of community banks in the nation demonstrates superior performance and stability."